TankEngine-ish/OAuth2_Login_Application/README.md

 NOTE: Private keys and certificates should be stored to an .env file inside a .gitignore but in my case it doesn't really matter.

-# Personal Notesand things I've learned
+# Personal Notes and things I've learned

 * Generating SSL certificates like the one below for example: